Henry W. Corbett: Early years

-In 1831, H.W.
-Corbett moved with his parents to the town of White Creek, New York in 1831.
+In 1831, Corbett moved with his parents to the town of White Creek, New York, in 1831.
 Corbett attended the local common schools and then engaged in mercantile pursuits in Cambridge, New York, in 1840.
 There he attended Cambridge Academy before he moved to New York City in 1843 where he worked at Williams Bradford & Co, dry goods merchants, for seven years.

 Oregon territory

 Oregon Territory had become an undisputed US possession in June 1846.
 A treaty had been concluded with the British on June 15, 1846, and ratified by the Senate on June 18, 1846.
 So the land South of British Columbia to the California border and West of the Rocky Mountain Divide was no longer US/British joint occupancy but undisputed United States territory.
 Congress passed the Bill creating Oregon Territory on August 13, 1848.